crezvoy/pk/README.md

 in that form, the hsh command fails if all the git commands fail.
-By default hsh will act on the nearest .hsh directory up the directory tree but all commands accept a `-C` argument to change the current directory before any action. `hsh` do however add new commands or override git ones.
+By default hsh will act on the nearest .hsh directory up the directory tree but all commands accept a `-C` argument to change the current directory before any action. most commands are forwarded directlyu to git, `hsh` do however add new commands or override git ones.

 ## Init

     hsh [-C <dir>] init <name>

 The `init` command creates a new repository `<name>` in `hsh`.

 ## Clone